-Disney World and Hawaii may be out of favor for a little while longer, as millions likely will remain reluctant to fly for some time to come.
+Disney World and Hawaii may be out of favor for a little while longer, at least among some travelers.
 To quench our wanderlust, travelers are likely to rediscover local destinations, including day trips to nearby national and state parks.

 9. Drive-in theater revival

-At a drive-in theater, moviegoers have always stayed socially distanced in the family car, with the exception of snack runs and bathroom breaks.
+At a drive-in theater, moviegoers have always stayed socially distanced from others in the family car, with the exception of snack runs and bathroom breaks.

 Even drive-ins have had to adjust.
-Some are adding online ticket and concession sales.
-But the old-fashioned drive-in just might continue to be one of Hollywood’s hottest destinations.
+Some have added online ticket and concession sales.
+But the old-fashioned drive-in just might continue to be one of the hottest destinations for movie fans.

 10. Dairy delivery